 Last week Obama issued an executive order that would stop deporting young illegal immigrants by providing a path to earning work permits.

-About an hour before the president was expected to speak at the NALEO conference at 1:40 p.m. at the Walt Disney World Resort in Orlando, Fla., the Romney camp shot back with an ad critical of the president geared toward Latinos.
+The president is expected to speak to the NALEO at 1:40 p.m. at the Walt Disney World Resort in Orlando, Fla.